stevekrenzel/pick-ems/README.md

 This is an LLM agent built on top of OpenAI that predicts winners for [ESPN's Pick-Em's game](https://fantasy.espn.com/games/nfl-pigskin-pickem-2023).

+For the 2023 NFL season, this agent won my local group's pick-em's competition and came in the top 15% across all of ESPN's users (~one million users played).
+The top player across all of ESPN for 2023 correctly chose 195 games (~71%).
+This agent correctly chose 163 (~60%).

 ## How Does It Work?

 At a high-level, the agent crawls a bunch of statistics and news articles on